Clongriffin: Early history

 The lands of Baldoyle, on which Clongriffin, and most of Donaghmede as a whole, are situated, formed part of a large tract of high mediaeval monastic grange farmland, sometimes called the "Grange of Baldoyle."
 A reminder of this is the small church now called "Grange Abbey" to the south of Clongriffin.
 In 1166, the lands were assigned to All Saints Priory, on whose site Trinity College Dublin was later built, by Diarmait Mac Murchada, King of Leinster.

 In 1369, parliament was held in the small church, called by Sir William de Windsor.

-In the late 1530s, at the beginning of the Tudor conquest of Ireland, the entire settlement was invaded and seized at the behest of King Henry VIII of England, who in 1538 bestowed it on the Corporation of Dublin.
+In the late 1530s, at the beginning of the Tudor conquest of Ireland, the entire settlement was invaded and seized at the behest of King Henry VIII, who in 1538 bestowed it on the Corporation of Dublin.

 Modern history

 Until 2003, most of the lands on which Clongriffin is being built were farmland.
 In July of the same year Dublin City Council granted planning permission for a mixed-use development to be called "Clongriffin at Grange Road, Donaghmede" now forming part of the Northern Fringe Development (from Clongriffin to Belmayne).

 Management plans were completed in 2004 and the development, comprising houses and apartments, started in 2005 and was planned to have educational, retail and service facilities, including a multi-screen cinema.
 Clongriffin was part of the Northern Fringe Development (along with Belmayne in Balgriffin and estates on the former Baldoyle Racecourse and in northern Coolock) and was approved by the local authorities to provide new accommodation for Dublin on green belt land, and was to complete the development of north Donaghmede.
 Clongriffin's early component developments comprised Grange Lodge, Beau Park, Station Point, Marrsfield, Parkside, and Belltree.
 Nearby, but across the main Donaghmede-Portmarnock road, was the Priory Hall development.

 For further history and general notes, see also the Donaghmede and Baldoyle articles.